Available entirely online!

 The U.S. Bureau of Labor Statistics reports that demand for Information Technology workers is expected to continue its growth trajectory through 2018.

-To respond to that need, UMass Lowell is pleased to announce a new Master of Science Degree in Information Technology (MSIT) offered by the UMass Lowell Computer Science Department in collaboration with the Division of Online and Continuing Education.
+To respond to that need, UMass Lowell's Department of Computer Science offers a Master of Science Degree in Information Technology (MSIT) through the Division of Online and Continuing Education.

 This contemporary degree is technically-focused and features cutting-edge knowledge content critical to the workforce needs of the IT industry.

-Offered fully online, this new degree also provides a pathway for students who have completed a Bachelor’s in Information Technology degree and for working professionals who want to pursue advanced graduate studies in information technology.
-The online delivery framework will provide an accessible format for students juggling work and family responsibilities.
+Offered fully online, this degree also provides a pathway for students who have completed a Bachelor’s in Information Technology degree and for working professionals who want to pursue advanced graduate studies in information technology.
+The online delivery framework provides an accessible format for students juggling work and family responsibilities.

 The 10-course master's degree program is designed to provide both a principled and applied exposure toward designing, managing and deploying networked systems of computers.
 The program places emphasis on practical skills based on Linux/Unix, Windows and Apple platforms, but also teaches general principles along with their technical and ethical foundations.
 Courses include general system administration, virtualization technologies, core networking, cloud computing, routing, large scale application deployment, mobile computing, security analysis and regulatory compliance.

 Working professionals completing the degree program are better-prepared to fill senior level IT management and consulting positions as well as information security and IT strategic planning functions.